NBISweden/workshop-reproducible-research/docs/git.md

 * Run `git status`.
 This should tell you that *"Your branch is up-to-date with 'origin/master'."*.

-* Let's say that we now want to change the `multiqc` software to an earlier
-  version: open the `environment.yml` file and change `multiqc=1.7` to `multiqc=1.2`; add and commit the change.

-* We can now use `push` again to sync our remote repository with the new local changes.
-Refresh your web page again and see that the changes have taken effect.

-!!! tip
-    You always need to specify `git push origin master` by default, but you can circumvent this by telling git that you always want to push to `origin/master` when you're on your local `master` branch.
-To do this, use the command `git branch --set-upstream-to origin master`.
-Another way to achieve the same effect is use the `--set-upstream` flag for the very first push.

 While remote repositories are extremely useful as backups and for collaborating with others, that's not their only use: remotes also help when you are working from different computers, a computer cluster or a cloud service.